saritahub/Golden-Square/recipes/Recipes-for-Phase-Two-Skill-Challenges/08_Todo_integration.md

 ## 1. Describe the Problem

 - As a user
-- So that I can keep track of my music listening
+- So that I can keep track of my tasks
-- I want to add tracks I've listened to and see a list of them
+- I want a program I can add my todo tasks to and see a list of them

+- As a user
+- So that I can focus on tasks to complete
-- I want to search for tracks by title
+- I want to mark tasks as complete and have them disappear from the list

 ## 2. Design the Class Interface